realityforge/Quake-III-Arena/convert_tga_assets_to_png.md

 The actual conversion of assets from TGA to PNG is done as part of the Bazel build process using the [imagemagick](https://www.imagemagick.org/) tool.
 A macro was created that converts the TGA to a PNG, runs [pngcrush](https://pmt.sourceforge.io/pngcrush/) on the PNG and then verifies that the pixels produced by the TGA and the pngcrush-ed PNG are identical.

-Running pngcrush on an image takes a substantial amount of time, so it is imerative that the Bazel rules be developed in such a way that the inputs and outputs are easy to cache and thus there should rarely be a need to re-process and pngcrush the PNGs once the cache is established.
+Running pngcrush on an image takes a substantial amount of time, so it is imperative that the Bazel rules be developed in such a way that the inputs and outputs are easy to cache and thus there should rarely be a need to re-process and pngcrush the PNGs once the cache is established.

 ### Evaluation